-- 4 From the Data Storage Location section, select SAN (locally mounted) as the networked storage location. - 5 In the Location field, specify the local directory path or the location on which the storage area network (SAN) is mounted.

-The SAN partition must be manually mounted before the location is specified.

-6 Click Test to check if the write permissions for the specified location are available.
+- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Click Storage > Configuration. - 3 From the Data Storage Location section, select SAN (locally mounted) as the secondary storage location. - 4 In the Location field, specify the local directory path or the location on which the storage area network (SAN) is mounted. - The SAN partition must be manually mounted before the location is specified. - 5 Click Test to check if the write permissions for the specified location are available. - 6 Click Save to configure the specified secondary storage location.